EAN-13 vs EAN-8: Which Product Barcode Do You Need?

 EAN-8 Placement Rules

 Same rules as EAN-13, with one practical difference: EAN-8 barcodes are often placed on the narrowest available flat surface, sometimes on the bottom of very small products.
-Because the barcode is smaller, placement on curved surfaces is more forgiving — but a flat surface is always better for scanning reliability.
+Because the barcode is smaller, placement on curved surfaces is more forgiving.
+But a flat surface is always better for scanning reliability.

 For print quality standards, see our barcode quality verification guide.